yisnur23/ecommerce-microservices/readme.md

 # NestJs Ecommerce Microservices

-An ecommerce microservices backend built using nest.js, typeorm,redis and postgres.
+An ecommerce microservices backend built using nest.js, typeorm,redis, postgres and rabbitmq as a message broker.